What is ATAS?

 ATAS stands for Academic Technology Approval Scheme, which has been in place since 1st November 2007 to prevent knowledge used in WMD (Weapons of Mass Destruction).
 An ATAS certificate is a special clearance granted by the Foreign and Commonwealth Office (FCO), authorising study at postgraduate level in some science, technology and engineering subjects.

-ATAS clearance is only required by some students who are applying for a visa.
+ATAS clearance is only required by some students who are applying for a visa, or hold a visa which permits study (e.g. PBS dependent, Tier 2) or are applying for asylum.
 You do not need to apply if you are

 - UK national, a national of the EEA (European Economic Area) or Switzerland and studying at any level